johncollinson2001/ed-simulator/docs/Configuration.md

 * Size of Population

   The size of the population.
 This has a direct impact on the interval at which patients arrive at the emergency department.
-A population of 500k will mean patients will arrive every 5 minutes.
+A population of 500k will mean patients arrive every 5 minutes.

 * Population Wrecklessness

   The wrecklessness of the population.
 This has an impact on how many patients may arrive at one time.
-A value of 10, means that a random number of patients between 1 and 10 will be calculated to arrive.
+A value of 10, means that a random number of patients between 1 and 10 will arrive.

 ### Example Configuration in appsettings.json